msamhz/tuition101/MLOps and Deployment/gradio_hosted_server/README.md

 Assuming already cloned, can simply docker compose up and build.

-To access frontend please go to `localhost:7860`.
+To access frontend please go to `<SERVER VM IP ADDRESS>:7860`.
 Request.get() will reach out to port 5000.

 You can notice that the container hostname used to get the URL is the same.
 Next we will try NGINX.